 So is Hiring an Attorney a Greedy Thing to Do?

 You are not the type of person who wants something for nothing.
 You work hard for your money; you believe other people should have to work hard for their money as well.
 We wholeheartedly agree.
-Hiring an attorney to represent you after an injury is not trying to get something for nothing.
+Hiring an attorney to represent you after an injury is trying to get something for nothing.
 If you were not injured at all, do not hire an attorney.
 Do not lie to them to try to trick them into lying to an insurance company.
 That is not what attorneys do.
 We are in the business of making sure that victims are compensated fairly by the enormous insurance companies that are being paid to cover losses that may happen.

 When people get hurt because someone else made a mistake, the law steps in and tries to make things right.
 We practice civil law, so we are not there to punish anybody.
 That is what criminal law does.
 If someone crashes into you, criminal law applies as well, by giving that person a ticket, that's it.

 Civil law is not about punishing anybody, it is only focused on helping the victim who was not at fault by making things right by them.
-The intent of civil law is to make it like it never even happened like a time machine would.
+The intent of civil law is to make it like it never even happened as a time machine would.
 Except, we don't have the technology for a time machine, so civil law says that the insurance for the at-fault person has to cover everything so that it's like it never happened at least financially speaking.
 That's where injury attorneys step in.
 Our job is to be in your corner to make sure the insurance company values you like a human being with a life, rather than just treating you like a claim number on a page.

 If you get hit in a car accident, or your kid gets bitten by your neighbor's dog, hiring an attorney to handle your insurance claims is not greedy-- it’s smart.
 Think about it this way, if one of those things happened to someone that you love, and you had some extra cash lying around, would you rather help that person by paying their medical bills, which were not even their fault, or would you rather donate your extra cash to an insurance agency so they can buy extra helicopters for their CEO's yacht?
 It’s a very stupid question.
 Helping your loved one recover instead of paying extra bonuses to corporations is not greedy, it’s the opposite.
 It's fair and it's compassionate.
 Why then would you not do the same for yourself?
 If you won’t take the first step to help yourself, who will?